 Your insurance provider may require that you prevent further damage from occurring with temporary solutions.
 These include boarding/tarping up a broken window or hole in your roof.

-ServiceMaster of Germantown is your local fire and water damage restoration expert in Germantown, TN.
+ServiceMaster of Germantown is your local fire and water damage restoration expert.
 We hope these tips help you enjoy a damage-free summer.
 If you do experience smoke damage, contact us at 901-853-3748.
 Rely on our team of experts to walk you through the entire process, even communicating directly with your insurance provider.
 We’re available 24/7 for emergency restoration services.
 Our team also provides extreme cleaning, floor care and more.
 The sooner you call, the more damage we can prevent.